portworx/px-docs/scheduler/mesosphere-dcos/cassandra.md

 ```

 ## Hyperconvergence
 Running your Cassandra task on the same host as its data provides the best performance.
-This is called hyperconvergence and it is supported by the DC/OS Cassandra when using Portworx.
+This is called hyperconvergence and it is supported by the DC/OS Cassandra framework when using Portworx.
 When each Cassandra task is first launched, they create the required PX volumes.
 These volumes are created with data local to the node where they are first launched.

 ## Failover
 On subsequent launches of the same pod, for example in the case of a failover, the framework queries Portworx to figure out where the data for the volume resides and uses this to decide where the pod should be launched.